awsdocs/amazon-efs-user-guide/doc_source/efs-different-vpc.md

 ## Step 1: Determine the Availability Zone ID of the EFS Mount Target<a name="wt6-efs-utils-step1"></a>

-To ensure high availability of your file system, we recommend that you always use an EFS mount target IP address that is in the same Availability Zone \(AZ\) as your NFS client\.
-If you are mounting an EFS file system that is in another account, ensure that the NFS client and EFS mount target are in the same AZ ID\.
-This requirement applies because AZ names can differ between accounts\.
+To ensure high availability of your file system, we recommend that you always use an EFS mount target IP address that is in the same Availability Zone as your NFS client\.
+If you are mounting an EFS file system that is in another account, ensure that the NFS client and EFS mount target are in the same Availability Zone ID\.
+This requirement applies because Availability Zone names can differ between accounts\.

-**To determine the AZ ID of the EC2 instance**
+**To determine the Availability Zone ID of the EC2 instance**

 1. Connect to your EC2 instance:
    + To connect to your instance from a computer running macOS or Linux, specify the \.pem file for your SSH command\.
 To do this, use the `-i` option and the path to your private key\.